nmusatti/nxpy/libs/file_object/README.rst

-Nxpy File_object
+Nxpy File Object
 ================

 You can install the library with pip::

     pip install nxpy-file-object

-*Nxpy File_object* provides base classes to simplify the implementation of file-like objects that delegate their implementation to a file object attribute.
+*Nxpy File Object* provides base classes to simplify the implementation of file-like objects that delegate their implementation to a file object attribute.

 The library's documentation is available on